15 Best Tips for How to Have a Successful Garage Sale

 How to price garage sale items:

-A good rule of thumb for pricing your yard sale items is to price items at only 10%–20% of their retail value.
+A good rule of thumb price things at 10%–20% of their retail value.

 This amount may seem low, but it’ll move your inventory quickly.